fullaware/Make-OSX-Better/README.md

 http://vimeo.com/74334221

 ##Click on date/time and see the calendar
 Novel idea right?
-Apple doesn't seem to think so (Even on Yosemite).
+Apple doesn't seem to think so (Even on El Capitan).
 http://shauninman.com/archive/2011/10/20/day_o_mac_menu_bar_clock

 Day-O isn't maintained anymore, Itsycal is also more feature rich: http://www.mowglii.com/itsycal/

 ##For the Windows converts
 Miss right clicking to copy/paste?
 Miss sorting files and having directories on top?
-This tool replaces the default Finder.
+This tool replaces the default Finder (Doesn't work on El Capitan).
 http://www.trankynam.com/xtrafinder/

 ## Interacting with HTTP APIs